Beyond Visual Cues: Synchronously Exploring Target-Centric Semantics for Vision-Language Tracking: Related Work

 \subsection{Vision-Language Tracking}

 The integration of vision and language presents promising opportunities for enhancing the robustness and addressing inherent limitations in vision tasks \cite{radford2021learning}, including tracking \cite{yang2020grounding,feng2020real}.
 Li et al. \cite{li2017tracking} defined the task of VL tracking, laying the foundation for subsequent research.
 Ma et al. \cite{ma2021capsule} introduced the CapsuleTNL, which utilizes the Capsule Network and two interaction routing modules to effectively integrate image and text features.
 Wang et al. \cite{wang2021towards} introduced TNL2K, a new large-scale benchmark for VL tracking.
 SNLT \cite{feng2021siamese} improved tracking performance with their Dynamic Aggregation Module to combine both modalities.
 JointNLT \cite{zhou2023joint} proposed a novel framework that reformulates grounding and tracking as a unified task.
 Nonetheless, existing works rely on separate visual and textual encoders to extract features, without direct interactions between modalities during representation learning.
+DecoupleTNL \cite{ma2023tracking} delved into two jointly optimized tasks to address the inconsistency between visual and linguistic representations.
+MMTrack \cite{zheng2023towards} was developed based on the ARTrack \cite{wei2023autoregressive} via incorporating language representation.
 In contrast, Guo et al. \cite{guodivert} introduced ModaMixer, a novel module that aims to learn a unified visual-language representation for tracking.
 However, it only regards language features as a selector to re-weight extracted vision features, overlooking direct interactions between the template and search features at different semantic levels, and neglecting the synchronicity of learning both modalities from the outset.
-Furthermore, they still rely on an additional match module before locating the target, which results in a lack of consistency in VL representation learning.
+All-in-One \cite{zhang2023all} maintained the ModaMixer design but replaces the backbone of VLTTT \cite{guodivert} with transformer layers.
 Motivated by these observations, we propose a novel framework where VL feature learning and interaction are synchronized into one single backbone.
 Moreover, our dense matching loss is the first VL-related loss designed for directly optimizing multi-modal representation learning in VL tracking.